apache/felix/healthcheck/README.md

 The `Result` is a simple immutable class that provides a `Status` via `getStatus()` (OK, WARN, CRITICAL etc.) and one or more log-like messages that can provide more info about what, if anything, went wrong.

+Instead of using Log4j side by side with ResultLog/FormattingResultLog it is recommended to turn on `autoLogging` in the [health check executor config](#configuring-the-health-check-executor) in order to keep the implementation classes DRY. **NOTE:** This feature does not work with checks implemented against the legacy Sling interface.

 ### Semantic meaning of health check results
 In order to make health check results aggregatable in a reasonable way, it is important that result status values are used in a consistent way across different checks.
 When implementing custom health checks, comply to the following table: